globalsea/globalsea.github.io/program/trainings.md

 title: Trainings
 ---

-The event offers attendees _three, two or one day_ intense training courses by leading cyber, internet, application security specialists from the 22 Nov, 2020 by Virtual.
+The event offers attendees one day_ intense training courses by leading cyber, internet, application security specialists from the 22 Nov, 2020 by Virtual.

 To register for the trainings, go to the [registration page](/registration/).